-The Alert Manager (AM) is responsible for sending optional PCD-05 Report Alert Status transactions to the Alert Reporter (AR) as a result of alert notification dissemination status updates received from the Alert Communicator (AC) in PCD-07 Report Dissemination Alert
+The Alert Manager (AM) is responsible for sending optional Report Alert Status [PCD-05] transactions to the Alert Reporter (AR) as a result of alert notification dissemination status updates received from the Alert Communicator (AC) in Report Dissemination Alert Status [PCD-07] transactions.
+The [PCD-05] transaction serves to inform the Alert Reporter (AR) as to

-850 Status transactions.
-The PCD-05 transaction serves to inform the Alert Reporter (AR) as to alert notification recipients (who and/or communication device), delivery confirmation status, read receipt, and endpoint communication device operator responses.
+920 alert notification recipients (who and/or communication device), delivery confirmation status, read receipt, and endpoint communication device operator responses.

-There is a one-to-many nature of the PCD-04 transaction into many PCD-05 transactions.
-A single PCD-04 transaction from the Alert Reporter to the Alert Manager can be sent to multiple
+There is a one-to-many nature of the [PCD-04] transaction into many [PCD-05] transactions.
+A single [PCD-04] transaction from the Alert Reporter to the Alert Manager can be sent to multiple recipients.
+Think of unit-wide code alert notifications (which could be tens of recipients) or a entirety or as a graphical snippet synthesized by the Alert Manager into a graphical snippet.

-- 855 recipients.
-Think of unit-wide code alert notifications (which could be tens of recipients) or a clinician and their buddies (typically two recipients).
-This results in multiple PCD-06 transactions from the Alert Manager to the Alert Communicator.
-Each PCD-06 transaction from the Alert Manager to the Alert Communicator can result in multiple PCD-07 dissemination and reply status updates from the Alert Communicator back to the Alert Manager. - 860 The Alert Manager may take WCM evidentiary data from the Report Alert [PCD-04] message and optionally send that to the Alert Communicator (AC) as WCTP message attachments in the Disseminate Alert [PCD-06] message as either or both of the original PCD-04 message in its entirety or as a graphical snippet synthesized by the Alert Manager into a graphical snippet.
+925 clinician and their buddies (typically two recipients).
+This results in multiple [PCD-06] transactions from the Alert Manager to the Alert Communicator.
+Each [PCD-06] transaction from the Alert Manager to the Alert Communicator can result in multiple [PCD-07] dissemination and reply status updates from the Alert Communicator back to the Alert Manager.

+The Alert Manager may take WCM evidentiary data from the Report Alert [PCD-04] message and optionally send that to the Alert Communicator (AC) as WCTP message attachments in the Disseminate Alert [PCD-06] message as either or both of the original [PCD-04] message in its